 The traditional healthcare model was disrupted in 1996: Dr. Howard Maron sought to reduce the doctor/patient ratio by providing healthcare to only a handful of patients at a time.
 The ‘concierge medicine’ model took hold, with a goal to limit the doctor-to-patient ratio to 50 patients per doctor.

-More than 20 years later, MD2 (pronounced MD-squared) has 10 offices across the United States, with participating physicians adhering to the 50:1 rule and ensuring individualized healthcare.
-The company charges $25,000 per family to support the low ratios.
+Two and a half decades later, MD2 (pronounced MD-squared) has offices across the United States, with participating physicians adhering to the 50:1 rule and ensuring individualized healthcare.

 Non-traditional healthcare provision has continued to emerge from the recurring billing model, from subscriptions to other wellness approaches.

 There are a number of circumstances where someone experiencing a behavioral health challenge needs help demystifying their condition.
 TAO (Therapy Assistance Online) provides virtual therapy for subscribers suffering from a variety of situations, from relationship concerns to anxiety and depression.

 Based in St. Petersburg, Florida, subscribers are given online screening tools prior to entering specific educational modules and virtually meeting with a therapist.
 TAO is HIPAA (Health Insurance Portability and Accountability Act)-compliant, meaning that it has an additional security layer to protect patient information and confidentiality.

 For people who want to keep physically fit, there are subscriptions such as myfitnesspal, an online platform that encourages healthy eating and exercise.